NikhilGupta1997/CryptoCurrency/README.md

 **Execute**
 `./crypt`

-Information about blockchain tree of ith peer would be printed in file "tree_id<i>.txt"
+Information about blockchain tree of ith peer would be printed in file *tree_id<i>.txt*

 All specified question and experimental tree graphs have been answered in the report file.